WillemNieuwenhuis/anon_excel/readme.md

 result the anonymized ID's are replaced with human readable ID's: **student_nn**;
 all other identifyable data is absent from the analysis results.

+The user can control how data is anonymized with the `-a` option:
+- if not specified no anomyzation is stored in the output
+- if `-a` is specified, anonymization is applied on the student ID column and an additional column is added, the original ID column is retained.
+- if `-aa` is specified, anonymization is applied on the student ID column, an additional column is added, the original ID column is removed